Leading a team is a big responsibility, and how you do it significantly impacts everything from employee happiness to the company’s bottom line.

 If you have the opportunity to play to your strengths, it’s always worth taking.
 If you’re able to identify your leadership style, you’ll be in a good place to hone your skills and become an even better leader.

-If you’re not familiar with your own personal style and invest a lot of time into trying to mould yourself into the kind of leader that doesn’t come naturally to you, there’s a chance you’ll come across as insincere.
+If you’re not familiar with your own personal style and invest time trying to mould yourself into the kind of leader that doesn’t come naturally to you, there’s a chance you’ll come across as insincere.

 Different leadership styles worth knowing